-(a) As soon as possible during the academic year, but not later than one complete quarter, except summer quarter, before the expiration of the probationary academic employee's appointment, the appointing authority notifies the tenure candidate of the decision regarding employment or non-employment of the tenure candidate for the ensuing academic year; except that as soon as possible, but not later than one complete quarter, except summer quarter, before the expiration of a tenure candidate's third consecutive academic year of appointment, the appointing tenure granting authority I notifies the tenure candidate of the decision to either grant the tenure candidate tenure or not renew the tenure candidate's appointment for the ensuing year.

-(b) Upon formal recommendation of the review committee and with the written consent of the tenure candidate, the appointing authority may extend the tenure candidate's probationary period for one, two, or three quarters, excluding summer quarter, beyond the maximum probationary period, in accordance with RCW 28B.50.850.
-Notice of such extension is made in accordance with the time limits established in (a) above.

-(c) Notice may be delivered to the tenure candidate either personally, or by registered or certified mail, or by electronic facsimile transmission.
+- (a) As soon as possible during the academic year, but not later than one complete quarter, except summer quarter, before the expiration of the probationary academic employee's appointment, the appointing authority notifies the tenure candidate of the decision regarding employment or non-employment of the tenure candidate for the ensuing academic year; except that as soon as possible, but not later than one complete quarter, except summer quarter, before the expiration of a tenure candidate's third consecutive academic year of appointment, the appointing tenure granting authority I notifies the tenure candidate of the decision to either grant the tenure candidate tenure or not renew the tenure candidate's appointment for the ensuing year. - (b) Upon formal recommendation of the review committee and with the written consent of the tenure candidate, the appointing authority may extend the tenure candidate's probationary period for one, two, or three quarters, excluding summer quarter, beyond the maximum probationary period, in accordance with RCW 28B.50.850.
+Notice of such extension is made in accordance with the time limits established in (a) above. - (c) Notice may be delivered to the tenure candidate either personally, or by registered or certified mail, or by electronic facsimile transmission.
 Service of notice is considered complete when personal delivery has been accomplished; or if by mail, upon deposit in the United States mail, properly stamped and addressed to the last known address on file with the Human Resources office.
-Service by electronic facsimile transmission is regarded as complete upon confirmation of transmission by the facsimile device.

-(d) The decision of the appointing authority to not rehire a probationary academic employee for a second or third year of the probationary period or to not grant tenure is final, and the employee affected by this decision shall not have access to the Hearing Procedure Relating to Dismissal for Cause and Reduction-in-Force as provided by Article 14 and Article 15 of this Negotiated Agreement, but the employee may submit written appeal and appear, in person, at the next Board meeting following such non-renewal.
+Service by electronic facsimile transmission is regarded as complete upon confirmation of transmission by the facsimile device. - (d) The decision of the appointing authority to not rehire a probationary academic employee for a second or third year of the probationary period or to not grant tenure is final, and the employee affected by this decision shall not have access to the Hearing Procedure Relating to Dismissal for Cause and Reduction-in-Force as provided by Article 14 and Article 15 of this Negotiated Agreement, but the employee may submit written appeal and appear, in person, at the next Board meeting following such non- renewal.

-12.16 Non-Tenure of Specially Funded Full-Time Academic Positions

-As per Chapter 112, Laws of 1975, 1st Extraordinary Session, those full-time academic employees funded more than fifty-one (51%) percent of their annual salaries by other than State funds are non-tenurable, per WAC 131-16-400; provided that a tenured academic employee subsequently transferred to a position financed from special funds retains tenure and who thereafter loses that position upon reduction or elimination of those special funds is entitled to retain tenure and return to their previous status.
+12.16 Non-Tenure of Specially Funded Full-Time Academic Positions by other than State funds are non-tenurable, per WAC 131-16-400; provided that a tenured academic employee subsequently transferred to a position financed from special funds retains tenure and who thereafter loses that position upon reduction or elimination of those special funds is entitled to retain tenure and return to their previous status.